- Home

 General

-One final interesting fact pertaining to The General is its name and number.
+One final interesting fact pertaining to the General is its name and number.
 Before the Civil War, most railways in the south did not give their engines numbers, but rather were simply named, such as the General.
-When the railroad began numbering engines after the war, the General was the 39th engine to be acquired by the railroad, and was numbered accordingly.
-Locomotives came and went as years progressed, and by 1880, a renumbering was necessary.
-At this time, the General was given the number "3," being the third oldest engine that the railroad had at the time.
+When the railroad began numbering engines after the war, the General was assigned the number '39' as it was the 39th engine acquired by the railroad and was numbered accordingly.
+However, by 1880s a renumbering was necessary and at this time, the General was given the number "3," since at the time it was the third oldest engine the railroad had at the time.
 This engine continues to carry this number today.

 * Scroll down & click on any item number for more details regarding that locomotive *